wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 and responds to security events.

-## Admin Configurations
+## HP Install Configs

-Here are the configuration settings that installers need to specify:
+Here are the configuration settings that installers of Vault need to specify:

 1. <strong>HCP Cloud provider region(s)</strong> support, PROTIP: As of this writing, HCP addresses not all countries' GDPR data residency requirements.